quantumgc/Skyrmions3D.jl/paper/paper.md

 ---

 # Summary
-*A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.*

 Solitons are solutions to partial differential equations which behave like particles in certain ways: they have finite extent, a well defined centre of mass and momentum, and they retain their shape after scattering off each other.
 Skyrmions were introduced in the 1960s as topological solitons which serve as low-energy models of nuclei.
 Mathematically they are defined as smooth maps $U: \mathbb{R}^3 \to \mathrm{SU}(2)$ which minimise a certain integral (the Skyrme energy) subject to boundary conditions which topologically stabilise the field $U$ so as to prevent it only occupying the vacuum solution $U=1$.
 Analytically writing down skyrmions fields is difficult and accordingly many approximation of skyrmions fields, using for example rational maps or the ADHM data of instantons, have been proposed.